Poverty in Nigeria: Rich Country, Poor People

 Agriculture and poverty in Nigeria

 Nigeria is a rather large country with a population of more than 140 million, making it the most populous country in Africa.
 Unlike East African countries, in the West many regions such as Nigeria benefit from a tropical climate with lush vegetation and a diverse range of crops that grow all year round.
-This highlights just how important agriculture is to reducing poverty in Nigeria.
+This highlights just how important agriculture is to reducing the poverty rate in the country.

 The country should be part of the biggest exporters of a variety of products, and a much larger proportion of Nigerians should reap the fruits of this trade.
 In general, whenever the country experiences periods of economic growth, they match improvements in agriculture.
 It provides tons of food, jobs, raw material for other sectors (e.g. cattle) and higher income.
 Even today as the service sector is taking off; agriculture remains an important aspect in the country’s economy.